 Susceptibility to ROP correlates with the proportion of retina that remains avascular at birth.
 In neonates weighing < 1 kg at birth, ROP occurs in 47 to 80%, and severe ROP occurs in 21 to 43%.
-The percentage is higher when many medical complications exist (eg, infection, intraventricular hemorrhage [see Intracranial Hemorrhage : Intraventricular and/or intraparenchymal hemorrhage], bronchopulmonary dysplasia [see Bronchopulmonary Dysplasia (BPD)]).
-Excessive (especially prolonged) O2 therapy increases the risk.
-However, supplemental O2 is often needed to adequately oxygenate the infant even though a safe level and duration of O2 therapy have not been determined.
+The percentage is higher when many medical complications exist (eg, infection, intraventricular hemorrhage, bronchopulmonary dysplasia).
+Excessive (especially prolonged) oxygen therapy increases the risk.
+However, supplemental oxygen is often needed to adequately oxygenate the infant even though a safe level and duration of oxygen therapy have not been determined.

-Diagnosis is made by ophthalmoscopic examination, done by an ophthalmologist, which shows a line of demarcation and a ridge in mild cases and proliferation of retinal vessels in more severe cases.
+Diagnosis of ROP is made by ophthalmoscopic examination, done by an ophthalmologist, which shows a line of demarcation and a ridge in mild cases and proliferation of retinal vessels in more severe cases.

 Screening ophthalmoscopy is done in all infants weighing < 1500 g or < 30 wk gestation at birth.
 Because disease onset is usually at 32 to 34 wk gestational age, screening begins at 31 wk.
 Ophthalmologic examinations continue every 1 to 3 wk (depending on the severity of the eye disease) until infants have growth of vessels into the periphery (equivalent to term).
 Because significant ROP is rare in appropriately managed infants weighing > 1500 g at birth, alternative diagnoses should be considered in these infants (eg, familial exudative retinopathy, Norrie disease).

-In severe ROP, laser photocoagulation to ablate the peripheral avascular retina reduces the incidence of retinal fold and detachment.
+In severe retinopathy of prematurity, laser photocoagulation to ablate the peripheral avascular retina reduces the incidence of retinal fold and detachment.
 Retinal vascularization must be followed at 1- to 2-wk intervals until the vessels have matured sufficiently.
 If retinal detachments occur in infancy, scleral buckling surgery or vitrectomy with lensectomy may be considered, but these procedures are late rescue efforts with low benefit.

 Patients with residual scarring should be followed at least annually for life.
 Treatment of amblyopia and refractive errors in the first year optimizes vision.
 Infants with total retinal detachments should be monitored for secondary glaucoma and poor eye growth and referred to intervention programs for the visually impaired.